akapez/react-guide-updated-module/README.md

-- Section_8 : A Complete Practice Project
+- Section_9 : Working with Fragments, Portals and "Refs"